SimeonHristov99/ML_24-25/Week_06 - Preprocessing and Pipelines/README.md

 **Description:**

-Build a pipeline to impute missing values, scale features, and perform hyperparameter tuning of a logistic regression model.
+Build a pipeline to impute missing values, scale features, and perform hyperparameter tuning of a logistic regression model on the `music_dirty_missing_vals.txt` dataset.
 The aim is to find the best parameters and accuracy when predicting whether a song has a genre of `Rock`.

 Use `75%` of the data for training, setting the seed value to `42`.
 Perform grid search on two parameters - `solver` and `C`.
 For `solver` check the values: `newton-cg`, `saga` and `lbfgs`, for `C`: `10` numbers separated on equal distance in the range `[0.001, 1.0]`.